Chiropractic for MS

 It’s important to remember that MS is a complicated disease that likely involves a strong genetic component.
 While neck trauma may spark symptoms, it cannot be blamed for the disease itself.
 In turn, most experts agree that chiropractic therapy should not replace medication in your MS treatment plan.

-You May Also Like:Memory Games for MS
+You May Also Like:Understanding and Treating MS Face Pain

 Related Search Topics (Ads):